-- 1. information subject to an overriding secrecy law (26 specifically named Acts) - 2.
+- 1. Information subject to an overriding secrecy law (26 specifically named Acts) - 2.
 Cabinet information - 3.
-Executive Council information - 4. information subject to the direction or order of a court or other body with the power to receive evidence on oath, or to Parliamentary privilege - 5. information subject to legal professional privilege - 6. 'excluded information' (judicial and prosecutorial information, information about complaints handling and investigative functions, competitive and market sensitive information, information in relation to specific functions of the Public Trustee, and information about the ranking and assessment of students completing the HSC) - 7. documents affecting law enforcement and public safety - 8. specific information relating to transport safety - 9. specific information relation to adoption procedures and Records
+Executive Council information - 4.
+Information subject to the direction or order of a court or other body with the power to receive evidence on oath, or to Parliamentary privilege - 5.
+Information subject to legal professional privilege - 6.
+Excluded information' (judicial and prosecutorial information, information about complaints handling and investigative functions, competitive and market sensitive information, information in relation to specific functions of the Public Trustee, and information about the ranking and assessment of students completing the HSC)

-Objective ID Authorised by Created Issued To be reviewed A3874773 Manager, Executive and Ministerial Services, Corporate Group 26/05/2015 02/02/2018 03/02/2019
+Objective ID Authorised by Created Issued To be reviewed A3874773 Deputy General Counsel, Information Access and Transactions Branch, Office of General Counsel 26/05/2015 31/05/2022 31/05/2023